Juvenile Justice Institute

 Leagal Eagle Podcast

-On this podcast, the Legal Eagle Review discusses the expanding protections for juveniles in North Carolina with Dr. Lorraine Taylor, the executive director of the NCCU Juvenile Justice Institute, and Professor Dorothy Hairston-Mitchell, the supervising attorney for the Juvenile Clinic at the NCCU School of Law.
+On this podcast, the Legal Eagle Review discusses the expanding protections for juveniles in North Carolina with Dr. Lorraine Taylor, the former executive director of the NCCU Juvenile Justice Institute, and Professor Dorothy Hairston-Mitchell, the supervising attorney for the Juvenile Clinic at the NCCU School of Law.